CSI-Carlos-Cobian/CSI-Java-2021/Modules/Module4/Module4.md

 ## Add a Main method to Animal.java.`(10pts)`
 * Select or Discover an exotic animal subspecies.
 Using **Google** may help.
 Look up it's scientific name and age range.
 Initialize it the way i did with the Coqui.
+  * Define the values for all class fields using setter methods.
 * [If you struggle with creativity or intrigue, a random generator may help!](https://www.randomlists.com/random-animals)
 * Wikipedia usually displays an animal's Scientific name.
 * I googled "Coqui life expectancy"

 <br>